Alfresco/docs-alfresco/process-automation/latest/model/projects.md

 * `<trigger-name>.json` is the format that triggers are stored in.
 * `<ui-name>.json` is the format that UI definitions are stored in for content or process.
 * `<content-model-name>.xml` is the format the content model is stored in.
-* `<content-model>-extensions.json` is that format that stores the content model metadata.
+* `<content-model>-extensions.json` is the format that stores the content model metadata.
 * `<project-name>.json` is the project manifest that stores the name and version of a project.